Why did wellbeing come so naturally in my 20’s, and get so hard in my 30’s?

 When the truth is, as Carol said it “don’t be fooled, she is crying in the car on the way to work, no one has it together all the time”.

-A couple of strategies I have put in place as part of my ‘where to from here’ for my wellness, were extreme changes to my habits.
+A couple of strategies I have put in place as part of my ‘where to from here’ for my wellbeing, were extreme changes to my habits.

 Again, if I had told “tweenage” me that I would love getting out of bed at 5am everyday, just to have a quiet hour to myself before the “storm” of the day begins, she would have had a sore jaw from laughing so hard because “we” really love and need our sleep.